 Chase Lo (they/them) is an actor, writer, director, and movement artist whose creative journey spans Toronto, Montreal, and Taipei.
 Their directorial debut, Something’s Phishy—which they co-wrote and starred in—won outACTRAto’s Queer Your Stories Pitch.
 Something’s Phishy had its world premiere at the 2024 Inside Out 2SLGBTQ+ Film Festival, followed by its U.S. premiere at the July 2025 NewFilmmakers Los Angeles Monthly Film Festival.

 As an actor, Chase recently appeared in the hit series Doc and voiced Okul in Ubisoft’s Avatar: Frontiers of Pandora.
+They are a full union member of the Alliance of Canadian Cinema, Television and Radio Artists (ACTRA).

 Photo by Jaclyn Vogl, MUA by Olive Grey, Styling by Mars Alexander